 According to Dr. Stuart McGill, a specialist in spine biomechanics who spent 30 years at Waterloo University, too long a stretch could be just a strap.

-McGill, who specializes in the prevention of back injury, or spine for Telegraph, said the following: “There is no benefit from a longer plan except for setting a record.”
+McGill, who specialises in the prevention of back injury, or spine for Telegraph, said the following: “There is no benefit from a longer plan except for setting a record.”

 Instead, it recommends only ten seconds in three series, Business Insider reports.